ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ### Releasing or retaining a VSN
 {: #VSN-rel-del}

 When you delete a VM, you can either retain the VSN or release it.
 When you edit the VM details to change the VSN, you can retain the existing VSN or release it.
 To release or retain a VSN, complete the following steps:

-1. To delete a VM, click the delete icon from the **Virtual server instance details** page.
-The **Delete virtual server instance** window appears.
+1. Delete a VM by clicking the delete icon from the Virtual server instance details page.
+The Delete virtual server instance window appears.
-2. To edit the details of a VM, click the overflow menu (icon with 3 vertical dots) on the far right of the VM entry from the **Virtual server instance details** page.
-The **Edit virtual server instance** window appears.
+2. Edit the details of a VM by clicking the overflow menu (icon with 3 vertical dots) on the far right of the VM entry from the Virtual server instance details page.
+The Edit virtual server instance window appears.
-3. Toggle the **Release the VSN attached to the VM** option on the page as follows to release or retain the VSN:
+3. Set **Release the VSN attached to the VM** to `Enable` or `Disable` on the page to release or retain the VSN:
     - `Enable`: (Default) Deletes the VM and attaches the VSN to the VM that is released and no longer associated with your account.
+By default, the **Release the VSN attached to the VM** is enabled.
     - `Disable`: Deletes only the VM and retains the VSN that continues to be associated with your account.
 The retained VSN is moved to the retained VSN pool.

-By default, the **Release the VSN attached to the VM** option is enabled.